April and May

-- February 28 - Advisory Committee Meeting #2, Business Building Boardroom, 915 South Ave.
+- April 4, 2019 - Advisory Committee Meeting #4, Business Building Board Room

 Missoula County Public Schools Elementary District is in need of a boundary study process.
 It has been 13 years since we last adjusted school boundaries and we know that the makeup of many of our neighborhoods has shifted since 2005.
 In addition, the City and County of Missoula have both updated their growth and development plans.